 Note: Report blood or CSF cultures growing the same eligible specific organism (genus and species or genus only if the species has not been identified) only if the patient had no positive blood or CSF culture result with that specific organism (genus and species or genus only if the species has not been identified) within the last 14 days, even across calendar months.

-2. Eligible non-invasive specimen sources include lower respiratory (for example, sputum, bronchoalveolar lavage), urine, skin, soft tissue, wound, and musculoskeletal specimens.
+2. Eligible non-invasive specimen sources include lower respiratory (for example, sputum, endotracheal, bronchoalveolar lavage) and urine specimens.